-A source of simple Banach spaces comes from considering a Cartesian space with the norm:
+A source of simple Banach spaces comes from considering a Cartesian space (or where is the normed field) with the norm:

 It follows from the above that ; in particular, .
 A norm is a pseudonorm that satisfies a converse to this: if .

 there exists a (necessarily unique) sum such that

 (with the right-hand side undefined if no such sum exists).

 Then a Banach space is simply a vector space equipped with a complete norm.
 As in the real line, we have in a Banach space that

 with the left-hand side guaranteed to exist if the right-hand side exists as a finite real number (but the left-hand side may exist even if the right-hand side diverges, the usual distinction between absolute and conditional convergence).

 If we do not insist on the space being complete, we call it a normed (vector) space.
 If we have a topological vector space such that the topology comes from a norm, but we do not make an actual choice of such a norm, then we talk of a normable space.